pfuntner/toys/doc/data-shell.md

 - If the current node is a dictionary, the keys of the dictionary are the keys you can cd into.
 - If the current node is a list, the keys are integers from 0 to the length of the list minus one.

-You don't have to treat the key differently based on whether you're in a list or dicitonary.
+You don't have to treat the key differently based on whether you're in a list or dictionary.
 The tool knows what type of key is needed.

-There are invalid `cd`s based on the current node:
+Sometimes `cd` is invalid depending on the context:
 ```commandline
 /> cd foo
 'foo' is not a key